 Nicholls quotes from Trooper Clarence Garnett, who was one of the machine gunners attached to the Essex Yeomanry:

 I was riding a little horse called Nimrod and leading another with a pack saddle no his back loaded with boxes of machine-gun ammunition.
 We had not gone far when a huge shell burst on my right.
 Someone yelled “Garnett’s pack horse has broken its leg!”
 Our corporal, Harold Mugford shouted at me to keep going but the pack horse fell, and as I was holding on to him so tightly he pulled me out of the saddle.
 I let go and managed to stay on Nimrod, regaining my balance, but then my saddle slipped under his stomach.
-I rode on, hanging on for deal life, on his bare back.
+I rode on, hanging on for dear life, on his bare back.
 All the rest of the column had left me and seeing a huge Hawthorn tree, I got behind it and adjusted the saddle.

 Above: British cavalry resting alongside the Arras-Cambrai road.
 IWM (Q2031)